-Tipis will be available to book when paying your ticket balance (from 1st -7th April 2014).
+Tipis will be available to book in the accommodation sale at 12 noon on 29th October 2015 at Seetickets’ website.
 To make a booking you will be required to enter the registration number you used when booking your Festival ticket.

 You may book up to 2 Tipis per booking.
 Please note UK bookings can only be made using a UK registered debit card (Visa Debit, Visa Electron, Switch/Maestro, Domestic Solo).
 International bookings can only be made using a Visa Credit or MasterCard Credit Card.

-Should you be unable to attend the Festival, or should you wish to cancel your Tipi booking, you may do so up until May 9th, after which time your reservation will be non-refundable.
+Should you be unable to attend the Festival, or should you wish to cancel your Tipi booking, you may do so up until May 6th (an admin fee of £15 per tipi will be retained), after which time your reservation will be non-refundable.

 WHERE IS THE TIPI VILLAGE?